 Best for: Flexible pouches, bags, sachets, stick packs, and most food packaging

-Why it matters: Bubble emission is the most widely used method for flexible packaging because it’s visual, fast, and shows you exactly where the leak is.
+Why it matters: Bubble emission is one of the most common methods for flexible packaging because it’s visual, fast, and shows you exactly where the leak is.
 When bubbles stream from a corner seal, you know immediately that your sealing equipment needs attention at that station.

 How it works: Recreate the pressure changes packages experience during air transport or shipping over mountain passes.
-The test chamber simulates altitudes up to 14,000 feet, stressing seals to reveal weaknesses.
+The test chamber simulates reduced atmospheric pressure, stressing seals to reveal weaknesses that were already near their failure limit.

 Best for: Packages shipped by air, products distributed across varying elevations, snack bags and chip packaging

-Why it matters: A seal that holds at sea level may fail when pressure drops during a flight to Denver.
-Altitude simulation catches these failures before your customer opens a bag of crushed, stale chips.
+Why it matters: A seal that holds at sea level may fail when pressure drops during a flight.
+Altitude simulation reveals these marginal seals before your customer opens a bag of crushed, stale product.
+Pair D6653 conditioning with D3078 detection for a complete altitude qualification test.

-How it works: Similar to bubble emission, but designed for liquid-filled packages.
-The package sits in a dry chamber on absorbent material while pressure changes force any leaking liquid to become visible—without submerging your product in water.
+How it works: Designed for liquid-filled rigid containers where water submersion isn’t practical.
+The package sits on absorbent material while pressure differentials force any leaking liquid to become visible through the absorbent indicator — no water bath needed.

-Why it matters: You can’t dunk a milk pouch in water and then sell it.
-Dry chamber testing gives you bubble emission-level detection without contaminating or damaging your product.
+Why it matters: You can’t always submerge a liquid-filled container in water and get a clean result.
+Dry chamber testing detects leaking liquid without contaminating or compromising your product.

 4. Internal Pressurization Testing (ASTM F2096)